stevepurdie/saap-docs/content/legal-documents/gtc.md

     1. Stakater services are meant to be offered only for legal purposes, allowed by law.
 The Customer is not allowed to use the Services to commit or support criminal acts, and must assume complete responsibility and take necessary actions to prevent criminal use by its own users or its third parties.

-    1. If a third party claims a violation of rights by the data, content, and/or information provided by the Customer, STAKATER is entitled to suspend the data, content, and/or information as appropriate and permissible under the GTC or Framework Agreement.
+    1. If a third party claims a violation of rights by the data, content, or information provided by the Customer, STAKATER is entitled to suspend the data, content, or information as appropriate and permissible under the GTC or Framework Agreement.

 1. **Invoicing and Payment**